JaysonVillanuz/Student-Weekly-Tasks-System/README.md

-# Title: Student's Weekly Task System
+# Title: Students Weekly Task System
 Description: Create your own list of task that you want or need to complete in a certain period of time.
 Programmers:
 1. Molina, Lanz Andrei